tooremdrama/promocode/README.md

 load-testing-is-valid-promocode-demo -> already configured to load testing the is-valid-promocode request
 ```
 - Test benchmark on more powerfull computer.
+- Use of cargo clippy to refactor some part of code.
 - [TODO] Refactor code to use closure and bests practices in rust.
 - [TODO] Prepare more complex benchmarck according to the specifications.